 The Board has in place a progressive annual training and development program to support Directors in maintaining a high level of knowledge and skills related to the regulatory and operating environment of the organisation, and to address the knowledge and skills required to fulfil the duties of a Director of an Authorised Deposit-taking Institution (ADI).
+While a number of important topics were addressed during the year, there was an enhanced focus on Information Security (and the broader cyber security landscape) where up to 15 hours of specific CPD was completed by each Director.

 Individual Directors must complete a minimum 60 hours of CPD per triennium.
-All current Directors have achieved in excess of 20 hours CPD, for the period 1 July 2021 to 30 June 2022, in accordance with the goal of achieving 60 hours over the three year period.
+All current Directors have achieved in excess of 20 hours CPD, for the period 1 July 2022 to 30 June 2023, in accordance with the goal of achieving 60 hours over the three year period.

-During the financial year, the Board participated in a performance appraisal process, which included peer and self-assessment feedback as well as a review of collective Board performance.
+During the financial year, the Board also participated in a performance appraisal process, which included peer and self-assessment feedback as well as a review of collective Board performance.
 Results from this initiative support individual Director and Board development, as well as assisting in the planning for the annual CPD program.